ducdiep79/CasperLabs/docs/DEVNET.md

-# DEVNET
+## DEVNET

 ## Quick Start

+## Instructions

-### Creating an account
+##### Step 1: Creating an account

 * Go to [clarity.casperlabs.io](https://clarity.casperlabs.io/)
-* Click [Sign-in] and complete the new user process
+ [Sign-in] and complete the new user process

 * Navigate to [Accounts](https://clarity.casperlabs.io/#/accounts) and click [Create Account]

-  - Provide a name for your account and click [Save]; multiple key files will be written to disk
-  - You will need these key files to interact with the network; give some consideration to where you save them
+    Provide a name for your account and click [Save]; multiple key files will be written to disk.
+You will need these key files to interact with the network, so give some consideration to where you save them.

-* Navigate to [Faucet](https://clarity.casperlabs.io/#/faucet), select your new account, and click [Request Tokens]
-  - Note that a "token" obtained on devnet has no monetary value whatsoever
-* The request will appear in the "Recent Faucet Requests" table; wait for the green check mark to appear in the "Status" column
+* Navigate to [Faucet](https://clarity.casperlabs.io/#/faucet), select your new account, and click [Request Tokens] The request will appear in the "Recent Faucet Requests" table; wait for the green check mark to appear in the "Status" column

+  **Note:** that a "token" obtained on devnet has no monetary value whatsoever

-#### Checking the balance of an account
+##### Step 2:  Checking the balance of an account

 * [Install the CasperLabs client](INSTALL.md)

 * Use the `balance` sub-command (see example below)
   * `--address` is the hex-encoded public key of the account to query
   * `--block-hash` the hex-encoded hash of the block where the balance should be queried

 ```
 casperlabs-client \
         --host deploy.casperlabs.io \